 3. Keep the investment size low

-When opening a new business, there is usually a gap of time until it generates enough profit.
+Opening new businesses requires time to build revenue and reach profitability.
 By keeping your budget aligned with what you can afford, you eliminate the risk of being overextended.

 Franchise prospects need to check their finances to see if they have enough money to pay for the initial franchise fee, which may vary from $10,000 to $500,000+, and other financial obligations, such as rent, initial stock purchases, etc., to obtain necessary licenses.